Arafly/Lamp-Darey.io/README.md

-## Setting up and install LAMP Stack on Ubuntu 20.04
+## Setting up and install LEMP Stack on Ubuntu 20.04